admaio/admaio.github.io/content/post/job-phd-ediamond/index.md

 ## How to apply

-Please note that we exclusively accept applications submitted through our ETH job portal.
+Please note that we exclusively accept applications submitted through our  [**ETH Job Portal**](https://jobs.ethz.ch/).
 Applications via email or postal services will not be considered.
 Please provide the following documents:

   - Motivation letter
   - CV
   - Diplomas and certificates
+  - Names and email addresses of people who could provide a reference letter (optional but suggested)

 Questions regarding the position should be directed to Antonio Di Maio, antonio.dimaio@unibe.ch (no applications).
 For further information about the hosting group please visit the website [**DISCO**](https://disco.ethz.ch/).

 ## About ETH Zürich

-ETH Zurich is one of the world’s leading universities specialising in science and technology.
+ETH Zurich is one of the world’s leading universities specialising in science and technology (ranked 6th worldwide in Engineering and Technology by QS and ranked 5th worldwide in Computer Science by THE in 2024).
 We are renowned for our excellent education, cutting-edge fundamental research and direct transfer of new knowledge into society.
 Over 30,000 people from more than 120 countries find our university to be a place that promotes independent thinking and an environment that inspires excellence.
 Located in the heart of Europe, yet forging connections all over the world, we work together to develop solutions for the global challenges of today and tomorrow.

 <!-- 1.
 The Wowchemy website builder for Hugo, along with its starter templates, is designed for professional creators, educators, and teams/organizations - although it can be used to create any kind of site
 2. The template can be modified and customised to suit your needs.
 It's a good platform for anyone looking to take control of their data and online identity whilst having the convenience to start off with a **no-code solution (write in Markdown and customize with YAML parameters)** and having **flexibility to later add even deeper personalization with HTML and CSS**